frangrit/williamsreunion2020.github.io/index.md

 ## 🤔 Good to know

-The main thing we want to stress is that coastal weather can be unpredictable and sometimes cold and wet.
-Bring layers.
+For now, the main thing we want to stress is that coastal weather can be unpredictable and sometimes cold and wet.
+Adjust your expectations -- and bring layers.
 More soon!

 (What do you want to know?
 [Email Dano and Fran.](mailto:francesduncan@gmail.com))

-## 🎉 Family activities + events
+## 🗓️ Family activities + events

 We plan to coordinate family potlucks and cookouts, plus local group activities like paddleboarding, tidepooling, pickle ball playing, hiking, fish-and-chip eating, and pub crawling.
-More detail as we get closer to the date; let us know if there is an activity you'd like to host.
+More details as we get closer to the date; let us know if there is an activity you'd like to host.

 ## 🏄‍♀️ Other things to do

-We'll collect a few ideas for local activities and sights.
+We'll collect a few ideas for local activities and sights aside from the group gatherings.

---

-_This site is maintained by Dano and Fran._
-_[Email us with questions](mailto:francesduncan@gmail.com) or [create a pull request](https://github.com/frangrit/williams-2020) to edit directly._
+> This site is maintained by Dano and Fran.
+[Email us with questions and suggestions](mailto:francesduncan@gmail.com) or [create a pull request](https://github.com/frangrit/williams-2020) to edit directly.